Will Iran target oil to retaliate against US? | DW | 06.01.2020

 Several analysts expect oil prices to fall from current levels, citing weak global demand and rising production in non-OPEC countries.

-"We forecast that any bump in oil prices arising from this escalation is likely ephemeral," CFRA Research energy analyst Stewart Glickman said.
+"We forecast that any bump in oil prices arising from this escalation is likely ephemeral," Glickman said.
 "This escalation — which, certainly, has potential to expand — does not affect supply growth in other non-OPEC areas such as Brazil, Guyana or the North Sea, nor does it improve a muted 2020 oil demand outlook in our view."

 Stewart points to the September attack on Saudi facilities to stress his point.